vedd0623/Django_project/README.md

-Steps to contribute:
+🌟 How to Contribute Fork the Repository🌟
-Fork the Repository
+1️⃣ Fork the Repository
+2️⃣ Clone Your Fork Locally
 git clone https://github.com/vedd0623/Travel_Agency_Django_project.git
+3️⃣ Create a Feature Branch
 Create a new branch for your contribution: git checkout -b your-branch-name

-Modify the code and add the new feature
+4️⃣Modify the code and add the new feature

-Run tests to ensure everything works
+6️⃣Run tests to ensure everything works

-Commit Your Changes:
+7️⃣Commit Your Changes:
 git add .
 git commit -m "Description of your changes"

-Push to Your Fork:
+8️⃣Push to Your Fork:
 Push the changes to your forked repository